 Ferries run daily from Sami on the eastern side of Kefalonia to Pisaetos on the /SouthWestern side of Ithaca.
 There is a local bus that then runs to Vathy.

 If you want to see more of Ithaca it would be better to rent a car and take it over, or you can hire one in Vathy.
+There is a bus service on Ithaca but it runs on a limited schedule.
+There are taxis too.

 There are also day trips to Ithaca from Fiscardo at the northern tip of Kefalonia.
 It’s a great day out with lots of swims and fun for all ages.
 Group Day trips are also on offer from Agia Effimia during Summer as are private sailing cruises.